acarb046/acarb046/README.md

 ### Hi there 👋
+My name is Amin, and I am currently a senior majoring in Computer Science while working full time in my Alma Mater.
+👀👀

 <!--
 **acarb046/acarb046** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.